Gaverto/LazyScript-for-Turtle-WoW/README.md

 -ifTimeToDeath{<,=,>}XXs

-Added -ifInMeleeRange to Paladin and Shamans
+Added -ifTargetInMeleeRange to Paladin and Shamans

 The function will execute a skill if the target is within 5 yard range